 Does Sanding the Surface of a Fish Attractor Make a Difference?

-The origins of the question to sand fish structures goes back to a time when most everyone would go to the local hardware store and buy white PVC piping for making DIY fish habitat structures.
+The origins of the question to sand fish structures goes back to a time when most everyone would go and buy white PVC piping for making DIY fish habitat structures.
 However, most people are not aware that typical commercial grades of white PVC (plumbing) pipe are manufactured with anti-fouling bio-inhibitors for the purpose of reducing biological growth.
-For the DIY's using white PVC piping for fish habitat and fish attractors sanding the surface is considered a best practice.
+For the DIY's using white PVC piping for fish habitat and fish attractors - sanding the surface is considered a best practice.

-However, like all things, competition creates innovation and improvements and the fish habitat and fish attractor industry is not immune.
-By engineering and designing our fish habitat and fish attractors with black industrial grade PVC we were able to accomplished four goals:
+However, like all things, competition creates innovation and improvements and the fish habitat industry is not immune.
+By engineering and designing our fish habitat with black industrial grade PVC we were able to accomplished four goals:

 - Third, black PVC material is inert and does not pose environmental risks.
 PVC materials only become hazardous when they are burned.

 - Fourth, offering a Lifetime Guarantee was essential to completing our objective.
 After all, who wants to go through all the troubles to produce a $150.00 product, or more, only to have it fail.
 Our design is heaviest of all fish attractors with 4" schedule 40 pipe and 4.25" x 80 mil. bars.
 The thickness of our material ensures the structure will last for an extremely long time and the lifespan estimate for our material approaches 100 years.